-You still have a few weeks to submit a proposal for the fall 2018 Northeast Popular/American Culture Association (NEPCA) conference!
+There's still time to submit a proposal for the fall 2019 Northeast Popular/American Culture Association (NEPCA) conference!
 This particular Call for Papers is for research (including works in progress) related to TELEVISION, but NEPCA has many areas (see below for the NEPCA web site link), so if your paper doesn't fit the Television area, please submit to another area.

 NEPCA’s 2019 annual conference will be held from Friday, November 15-Saturday, November 16, 2019 at the Sheraton Portsmouth Harborside Hotel in Portsmouth, NH.